-- 1. Extend 2016 audit remit and report to establish whether there are pay inequities arising because of; gender reassignment, marriage and civil partnership, pregnancy and maternity, and/or from differing contractual arrangements. - 2.
-The 2016 review should also assess the extent to which there are any inequities in the provision of benefits such as pensions. - 3.
-The lengths of any pay protection periods will continue to be monitored to ensure that these do not unjustifiably prolong inequalities. - 4.
-Working with staff networks such as the LGBT network to encourage engagement and improve disclosure rates. - 5.
-Continue to review arrangements for succession planning and leadership development and enhance staff development provision accordingly.
+- 1. Continue to review arrangements for succession planning and leadership development and enhance staff development provision accordingly.
 Development programmes for managers and IiP, including the achievement of Investors in People for the University's Corporate Services departments and the Corporate Services Management Programme, have had a positive impact on skills and behaviours across managers in all departments.
 Invaluable outcomes include; generating a consistent understanding of management, consistency and coherence to University policies.
-This will enable the University to retain and develop high calibre members of staff. - 6.
+This will enable the University to retain and develop high calibre members of staff. - 2.
 Continue to promote pay transparency and consistent application of pay practices by embedding equal pay principles in all relevant HR policies and procedures and ensuring that measures are in place to minimise the risk of unequal pay practices.
-For example, having published salary scales, a pay structure based upon job evaluation, a grade review process and ensuring the effective implementation of the University's Equal Pay Policy. - 7.
+For example, having published salary scales, a pay structure based upon job evaluation, a grade review process and ensuring the effective implementation of the University's Equal Pay Policy. - 3.
 Mandatory recruitment and selection briefing for all those involved in appointment processes supported by clear guidance on good recruitment and selection practices.
-HR Managers have continued their increased participation in interview panels, including academic appointment panels at Dean of Faculty and Professoriate level with the aim of embedding good practice and will continue to do so, within resource and practical constraints. - 8.
+HR Managers have continued their increased participation in interview panels, including academic appointment panels at Dean of Faculty and Professoriate level with the aim of embedding good practice and will continue to do so, within resource and practical constraints. - 4.
 Continuing to ensure our commitment to embracing diversity and promoting equality and working to ensure that there are no perceived barriers to progression for all staff.
-Three examples of this have been; the Springboard developmental programme for women, Springforward development programme for both men and women aspiring to be a manager and Fresh Steps for older male and female workers, designed to address their development needs and aims to enable participants to reassess their lives in order to identify and take steps that will help them to become the best they can be. - 9.
-Continue to promote flexible working and family friendly policies practices for all staff, in line with new legislative entitlements to request flexible working for all staff. - 10.
-Review reward and remuneration policies and procedures in line with legislation and best practice.
+Three examples of this have been; the Springboard developmental programme for women, Springforward development programme for both men and women aspiring to be a manager and Fresh Steps for older male and female workers, designed to address their development needs and aims to enable participants to reassess their lives in order to identify and take steps that will help them to become the best they can be. - 5.
+Continue to promote flexible working and family friendly policies and practices for all staff, in line with legislative entitlements to request flexible working for all staff. - 6.
+Review reward and remuneration policies and procedures in line with legislation and best practice. - 7.
+The lengths of any pay protection periods will continue to be monitored to ensure that these do not unjustifiably prolong inequalities.